Plastic Mould Ejection

 Choice of ejection method

-Before selecting an ejection method，sufficient thought must be given to the various component and production requirements.
-It may prove beneficial to construct initially a short list of requirements with respect to the component to be moulded.
+Before selecting an ejection method，sufficient thought must be given to the various component requirements.
+It may prove beneficial to construct a short list of requirements for the component to be moulded.
 Such a list should include references to the following:

 (a) Component aesthetics.

-(i) Can ejector pin witness marks be tolerated on visual presentation faces?
-Reversing the impression within the mould design is not an uncommon practice to overcome this problem.
+(i) Can ejector pin marks be tolerated on visual presentation faces?
+Reversing the cavity within the mould design is not an uncommon practice to overcome this problem.

 (ii) Does sufficient draft angle exist on the mould cavity walls to avoid component ‘scuffing’ or ‘dragging’ occurring during ejection?
-Adequate drafting of any moulded component is essential and should be considered as part of the component design prior to the designing of the mould.
+Adequate drafting of any moulded component is essential and should be considered as part of the component design before the designing of the mould.

 (b) Component dimensional considerations.

-(ii) Will additional support webs or ribbing be required to enable ejection to take place without distortion resulting?
+(ii) Will additional ribs be required to enable ejection to take place without distortion resulting?

 (c) Machine considerations.